 “As I began reading haikus, I felt I could see them in my mind.
 They do not need any image because they are so beautifully written that they stand for themselves.
-Still, I was curious of this link between poetry and image, and I thought we could try this as an exercise,” Clara said in an interview with IRK Magazine.
+Still, I was curious of this link between poetry and image, and I thought we could try this as an exercise,” Clara said.
 “Haikus have their own rules, this is what I find the most interesting.
-Short films could be about anything.
-With haikus, you have to accept a special way of telling things, special subjects, a subtleness.”
+Very short films could be about anything, accepting a concise and special way of telling things, with subtleness.”

 What is A CINÉHAÏKU?